gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 Those electronic devices provided not only the basic input/output capabilities, but also colors, pseudographics, and a custom control language based around a then-emerging [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) standard.

-Unix operating systems have built-in support for ANSI escape sequences that constitute the control language defined by the standard.
+Unix operating systems have a built-in support for ANSI escape sequences that constitute the control language defined by the standard.
 Windows ignored that practice for a long time, up until Windows 10 version 1511.

 ### What ANSI Escape Sequences Are Useful For?